Elbana/lawyerportal/README.md

 # lawyerportal
-Develop a web-based application for citizens and lawyers.
+Web-based application for citizens and lawyers.